Alta Ski Area: The Ski Area

 The ski area is owned by multiple individuals, with the largest shares being held by the Laughlin family (51%), the Quinney family (25%), and the Bass family (11%).
 The hotels at the base are all independently owned and not a part of Alta.

 Partnership with Snowbird

 Beginning in the winter of 2002, Alta and its neighbor, Snowbird, began offering a joint day pass and a joint season ticket, allowing skiers to fully access all of the terrain of both resorts.
-The offer coincided with the opening of a new lift in Mineral Basin, a large bowl owned by Snowbird on the back of Snowbird's Hidden Peak and Alta's Sugarloaf mountains, that allowed access to Alta from the Basin.
+The offer coincided with the opening of a new lift in Mineral Basin, a large bowl owned by Snowbird on the back of Snowbird's Hidden Peak and Alta's Sugarloaf mountains, that allowed access to Alta.
 Other access points between the two resorts exist as well.
-(The offer is open to skiers only, as a result of Alta's skiers-only policy; Snowbird allows snowboarders.)
+(Due to Alta's skiers-only policy, the offer is not open to snowboarders.)

 Lifts

 Alta currently has eight lifts.
 Three are located in Albion Basin, two are located in Collins Gulch, one transfers skiers between the two base areas, and the remaining two access hotels.